sethmlarson/sethmlarson.dev/app/markdown/2022-02-17/wordle-stats.md

-# Move or recover your Wordle stats and streaks
+# Move or recover your Wordle statistics

 Have you ever wanted to play Wordle on another device but weren't able to transfer your statistics?
 Or worse, cleared your browser storage and lost your Wordle statistics on accident? 😱